yuukiokamiya/QCS_Silicon_Partners/ek_ra6m4_sensordummy_da14531_baremetal_custom_profile/README.md

 #### Instructions adding a new sensor module

+1. Connect your PMOD sensor on EK-RA6M4 PMOD1 using the US082-INTERPEVZ connector.
-1. Rename and modify the sensor_dummy folder to use your sensor driver.
+2. Rename and modify the sensor_dummy folder using your sensor driver name.
+    * Look at the sensor_dummy.c (driver) comments to find an example on how to use the FSP rm_comms_i2c interface to read and write data from he i2c bus.
-2. Rename and modify the sensor application interface (sensor_dummy_sensor.c and sensor_dummy_sensor.h).
+3. Rename and modify the sensor application interface (sensor_dummy_sensor.c and sensor_dummy_sensor.h).
-3. Generate the Quick-Connect Mobile Sandbox binary
+4. Generate the Quick-Connect Mobile Sandbox binary
     * Rename and modify the gui_cfg_sensor_dummy.json to fit your sensor variables.
     * Run the json2array.py to generate the binary:
         .\json2array.py .\src\gui_cfg_{your sensor name}.json .\src\gui_cfg.h
-4. Modify the following files replacing the sensor dummy code where you find the comment:
+5. Modify the following files replacing the sensor dummy code where you find the comment:
 ```c
 /*Start adding @{PLACEHOLDER} code */
 /*end adding @{PLACEHOLDER} code */